-First off, the Lutron Smart bridge is required if you want to install the Caseta App.
+First off, the Lutron Smart bridge is required if you want to install their smartphone application.
 The Caseta wireless switches use a proprietary Clear Connect wireless technology.

 Clear Connect has been a proven, ultra-reliable technology in commercial projects worldwide.
 Caseta wireless brings this same reliable performance to your home.

-The Smart Bridge communicates with your Caseta wireless devices using Clear Connect and vice-versa from the wireless devices to the Smart Bridge.
+The Smart Bridge communicates with the wireless devices using Clear Connect and vice-versa from the Smart Bridge's wireless devices.